DEV Community

 Text-to-Code for ServiceNow

-In this blog post, I want to share some good practices for text-to-code in ServiceNow and some hints about prompt engineering.
+In this blog post, I want to share some good practices for code generation in ServiceNow and some hints about prompt engineering.

-The Model that is used (as of April 2024) is a fine-tuned version of StarCoder (model card).
+Firstly, the Model that is used for code generation (as of April 2024) is a fine-tuned version of StarCoder (model card).
+StarCoder 2 was released on February 28, 2024 (StarCoder 2 press release).

 StarCoder was trained using sentinel tokens to enable support for Fill In the Middle (FIM) style prompts, and it also expected prompts in a certain format for code generation and code completion.